 But, the access to deep water has the drawback that the water is very cold, which is not desirable for desalinization... so the goal is to co-locate a 150mW data center in the complex.
 Data centers have tremendous cooling needs, so the plant will first route the cold water to the data center to provide server and infrastructure cooling, and then the warmed water will then flow through for desalinization.
 Considering Monterey Bay is only about 75 miles to the heart of Silicon Valley's data center demands–and the area already is in need of its own data infrastructure–the project appears to be a win all around.
 Please watch the following 3:02 video.

-GRANT GORDON: "leverage the seawater that's going to be drawn in for the deep water desal project for desalinated water to support the region, and use that cold sea water to cool the data center complex in exchange for taking the heat that's produced from data centers and raising the ambient temperature of the water prior to going into the desal plant."
+GRANT GORDON: "leverage the seawater that's going to be drawn in for the deep water Desal project for desalinated water to support the region, Monterey Bay region, and use that cold sea water to cool the data center complex in exchange for taking the heat that's produced from the data centers and raising the ambient temperature of the water prior to going into the Desal plant."

 Freightliner, et al. / Department of Energy Supertruck initiative

 While there have been some other "tractor trailer of the future" initiatives, the Freightliner joint venture is not a showpiece: It is what they believe to be the future of their company.